-Checksheet: Each student at Valley Center uses a checksheet as a method to be evaluated and self-evaluate behavioral performance throughout the day.
-Ratings translate to Valley Center currency and spent at the school store daily.
-Checksheets also act as home-school communication.
-Expect your child to bring a checksheet home daily.
-The expectation is that these will be returned to school the following day with a parent signature. \See Appendix - copy of checksheet
+Check sheet: Each student at Valley Center uses a check sheet as a method to be evaluated and self-evaluate behavioral performance throughout the day.
+Ratings translate to Valley Center currency and can be spent at the school store daily and/or saved for larger items at a weekly store.
+Check sheets also act as homeschool communication.
+Expect your child to bring a check sheet home daily.
+The expectation is that these will be returned to school the following day with a parent signature.
+See Appendix - copy of check sheet